-The mission of the Ramah Camping Movement is to create and sustain excellent summer camps and Israel programs that inspire commitment to and engagement in Jewish life, and develop the next generation of Jewish professional leaders.
+The mission of the Ramah Camping Movement is to create and sustain excellent summer camps and Israel programs that inspire commitment to Jewish life, and develop the next generation of Jewish leaders.

-The overnight camps are: Berkshires (New York); California; Northern California; Canada; Darom (Georgia); New England (Massachusetts); Poconos (Pennsylvania); Rockies, and Wisconsin.
+Overnight camps: Berkshires (New York); California; Galim (Northern California); Canada; Darom (Georgia); New England (Massachusetts); Poconos (Pennsylvania); Rockies (Colorado), the Ramah Sports Academy (Connecticut), and Wisconsin.

 The National Ramah Commission is the coordinating body of the camping arm of Conservative Judaism, operating under the educational and religious supervision of The Jewish Theological Seminary.
 The National Ramah Commission provides oversight and educational planning on behalf of the network of Ramah camps throughout North America and Israel.